swyxio/ai-notes/Monthly Notes/Feb 2024 notes.md

 - Google OSS: [Magika: AI powered fast and efficient file type identification](https://opensource.googleblog.com/2024/02/magika-ai-powered-fast-and-efficient-file-type-identification.html)
 	- Internally, Magika is used at scale to help improve Google users’ safety by routing Gmail, Drive, and Safe Browsing files to the proper security and content policy scanners.
 Looking at a weekly average of hundreds of billions of files reveals that Magika improves file type identification accuracy by 50% compared to our previous system that relied on handcrafted rules.
 In particular, this increase in accuracy allows us to scan 11% more files with our specialized malicious AI document scanners and reduce the number of unidentified files to 3%.
 	- I ran this on some web crawl data I have locally, so: all files you'd find on regular websites; HTML, CSS, JavaScript, fonts etc. It identified some simple HTML files (html, head, title, body, p tags and not much else) as "MS Visual Basic source (VBA)", "ASP source (code)", and "Generic text document" where the `file` utility correctly identified all such examples as "HTML document text".
 [HN](https://news.ycombinator.com/item?id=39391688)
+- [NotesGPT](https://github.com/Nutlope/notesGPT): generate action items from your notes in seconds.
+Powered by Convex, Together.ai, and Whisper.
+	- Convex for the database and cloud functions
+	- Next.js App Router for the framework
+	- Together Inference for the LLM (Mixtral)
+	- Together Embeddings for the embeddings for search
+	- Convex File Storage for storing voice notes
+	- Convex Vector search for vector search
+	- Replicate for Whisper transcriptions
+	- Clerk for user authentication
+	- Tailwind CSS for styling

 ## product launches